Skip to content

 The afternoon’s first inductee, Nancy Faust, was introduced by newspaper columnist and sportswriter Mike Downey.
 Following Faust’s acceptance remarks, she performed a selection of some of her favorite songs on the Hammond B3 organ.

-Rusty Staub’s induction was introduced by Baseball Reliquary archivist and historian Albert Kilchesty, and was accepted by Staub’s sister, Sally Johnston, on behalf of the Staub family.
+Rusty Staub’s plaque was accepted by Staub’s sister, Sally Johnston, on behalf of the Staub family.
 Following Johnston’s acceptance remarks, Mike Margerum and his daughter Becky were recognized for traveling 2,624 miles from Elizabethville, Pennsylvania to Pasadena to attend the ceremony.

 The third and final inductee, Tommy John, was introduced by his son, Dr. Tommy John III.